dedica-team/nivio/docs/source/inc_env_config.rst

 .. envvar:: DEMO

 A non-empty value causes Nivio to start in demo mode with prepared data.
+Use the value 'all' to load more landscapes.

 .. envvar:: GITHUB_JWT